whateversuit/Calculator/README.md

 # Calculator

-Browser calculator project.
+Browser beginner calculator project.

-ongoing...

-Get clear function to work
-get delete function to work
-make calculator-functions work
+A calculator created while learning javascript, might explain the wierd code.
+Main goal was to make it work not focusing on writing the most optimal code.
+This is also one of my first projects.